 For top-notch cost-effectiveness, it’s best to opt for a Ukrainian developer as they mainly adopt a mathematical approach to their coding process, thereby making the mobile app more scalable, resilient, and secure.

 However, it is crucial to understand that the hourly rate will differ depending on the:

 - the complexity of the project, the specialists involved (programmers, testers, scrum master, business analyst, project manager),

 - their seniority level (senior, middle, or junior), their qualifications (e.g., project management Master’s degree).

 The more information you have the better prepared you will be to evaluate the proposal.

 These primary cost factors for an application will help you get an initial design for an application that meets your requirements.

-Moving on with the next part of the typical app development cost, let’s take a few successful application examples.
+Moving on to the next part of how much money it take to create an app, let’s take a few successful application examples.

 Examples of App Development Cost